eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-22-2/index.md

     -   graphs can be configured via graph configuration for bi-directional git sync
     -   cf. config properties under `gitSync.*`

-In addition to that, these changes and fixes are included:
+In addition to that, these changes and fixes are included in v22.2 of eccence DataPlatform:

 -   New store configuration properties, see below for migration notes
 -   Changed property for defining select query for graphList